 I think by now we all know everything online is increasing and is NOT going away.

-If you own a business it is no longer an option not to learn powerful strategies.
+If you own a business, it is no longer an option not to learn powerful strategies.

-Watching your bounce rate to see what blogs or videos are bringing people in or turning them away.
+Learn how to check your bounce rate to see what blogs or videos are bringing people in or turning them away.

-Looking at this information routinely is every bit as important as balancing your check book.
+Looking at this information routinely is every bit as important as balancing your checkbook.